 You find some beach gems in the other part of Florida Keys as well.
 Bahia Honda Beach is located about 35 miles and a little less than 1 hour away by car.
 Even further up in Florida Keys you find Sombrero Beach which is another great Florida Keys Beach.

-How to get around on the island
+How to get around in Key West

 Where to stay when visiting